pramnora/Linode/README.md

 In order to make the server run...
 - click on [Power On]
-...the button light will go from yellow/orange/green;
+...the button light will go from gray/yellow/orange/green;
 (green light meaning it's fully on...and, ready to take commands;
- yellow light meaning it's, now, off; and, therefore, no longer running.)
+ gray light meaning it's, now, off; and, therefore, no longer running.)

 Also, click where it says: [Launch LISH console]...;
 ...which will launch the 'web browser based' sever console.